Edited by Susan J. Link & Michael P. Sampson

-The 5th Edition of the Minnesota Estate Administration Deskbook puts all of the latest and best information on estate administration in Minnesota in one place.
-With the invaluable help of Editor Susan J. Link and our outstanding roster of expert paralegals and attorneys, we have raised the standard for Minnesota’s premier probate and estate practice manual – more practice tips, more forms, more convenience!
-The Deskbook also comes with an eFormbook that includes more than 260 downloadable and editable probate forms.
+The 6th Edition of the Minnesota Estate Administration Deskbook puts all of the latest and best information on administrating an estate in Minnesota from start to finish in one place.
+Editor Susan J. Link and our outstanding roster of expert attorneys and paralegals have raised the standard for Minnesota’s premier probate and estate practice manual, sharing their best practice tips and commentary to help you better serve your clients.
+The Deskbook also comes with a companion eFormbook that includes more than 260 downloadable and editable probate forms.

 All current subscribers to the Minnesota Estate Administration Deskbook, hard copy or LinkedLaw, receive special reduced pricing on Minnesota CLE's automated CLEPro Probate Document System.
-Purchasers of the hard copy deskbook will receive a coupon code for CLEPro with their deskbook.
-Subscribers of the LinkedLaw version of the deskbook should call Minnesota CLE at 800-759-8840 to receive their code.
+Purchasers of the hard copy Deskbook will receive a coupon code for CLEPro with their Deskbook.
+Subscribers of the LinkedLaw version of the Deskbook will find a flyer and coupon code in the back of their LinkedLaw book.

 BUNDLE AND SAVE!